SAP/fundamental-styles/docs/pages/components/side-navigation.md

 <br>

 ## Side navigation with multiple levels - compact mode
 In compact mode the dimensions of the controls are reduced, allowing more information to be displayed.
-This mode is suggested for devices operated by mouse and keyboard.
+This mode is suggested for devices operated by mouse and keyboard. <br>
+The lists in both sections (Main and Utility) should have the `fd-nested-list--compact` modifier class.

 {% capture default %}
 <nav class="fd-side-nav">